paviro/KoShelf/README.md

 ## Features

-- 📚 **Book Library Overview**: Displays your currently reading and completed books
+- 📚 **Book Library Overview**: Displays your currently reading, completed and unread books (EPUBs only!)
 - 🎨 **Modern UI**: Beautiful design powered by Tailwind CSS with clean typography and responsive layout
 - 📝 **Annotations & Highlights**: Shows all your KoReader highlights and notes with elegant formatting
 - 📖 **Book Details**: Individual pages for each book with metadata and organized annotations
 - 📊 **Reading Statistics**: Track your reading habits with detailed statistics including reading time, pages read, activity heatmaps, and weekly breakdowns
+- 📈 **Per-Book Statistics**: Detailed statistics for each book including session count, average session duration, reading speed, and last read date
+- 🔍 **Search & Filter**: Search through your library by title, author, or series, with filters for reading status
 - 🚀 **Static Site**: Generates a complete static website you can host anywhere
+- 🖥️ **Server Mode**: Built-in web server with live file watching for use with reverse proxy
 - 📱 **Responsive**: Optimized for desktop, tablet, and mobile with adaptive grid layouts
-- ⚡ **Performance**: Fast loading with optimized images and minified CSS

 ## Installation